odeysseuss/numen/docs/matrix/02-Initialization.md

         - For `Mat2: arr[4]`
         - For `Mat3: arr[9]`
         - For `Mat4: arr[16]`
-    - `mOut`: Output pointer
+    - `mOut`: A matrix populated with the values of the initial array

 - ***Return Value***
-    - *A matrix populated with the values of the initial array*
+    - `int`: Error code

 - ***Example***
 ```c